* This is the Professional Version. *

 Diverticular Disease of the Stomach and Small Bowel

-Diverticula rarely involve the stomach but occur in the duodenum in up to 25% of people.
-Most duodenal diverticula are solitary and occur in the second portion of the duodenum near the ampulla of Vater (periampullary).
-Jejunal diverticula occur in about 0.26% of patients and are more common among patients with disorders of intestinal motility.
-Meckel diverticulum occurs in the distal ileum.
+Diverticula rarely involve the stomach but are present in the duodenum in up to 25% of people.
+Most duodenal diverticula are solitary and occur in the second portion of the duodenum adjacent to or involving the ampulla of Vater (periampullary).
+In the remainder of the small bowel (jejunum and ileum), diverticula occur in up to 5% of patients, occur most commonly in the jejunum, and are more common among patients with disorders of intestinal motility.
+Meckel diverticulum occurs in the middle to distal ileum.

 Most diverticula of the stomach and small bowel are asymptomatic and are detected incidentally.
 Complications of diverticula include bleeding, perforation, and diarrhea with malabsorption resulting from bacterial overgrowth.
 Asymptomatic diverticula require no treatment.
 Caution should be used when recommending surgery for patients who have a diverticulum and vague GI symptoms (eg, dyspepsia) because the diverticulum may well not be the cause of symptoms.